Pelvic Organ Prolapse: After Surgery

 You may be asked to get up and walk a little before you leave the hospital.
 Walking keeps your blood moving and helps prevent blood clots.
 Once you can get out of bed, you may be helped to the bathroom to see if you can urinate on your own.
 When you can stand on your own, you may be able to take a shower.

 Your doctor will tell you when you can leave the hospital.
 An adult friend or family member should drive you home.
 When you get home, care for yourself as instructed and schedule any needed follow-up visits with your doctor.

-Avoid lifting, strenuous exercise, and sex for several weeks.
+Don't lift, do strenuous exercise, or have sex for several weeks.
 Ask your doctor when you may resume these activities.

 If you are still using the catheter when you leave the hospital, you may be told to:

 Keep the catheter and the skin around it clean.